 - c Tap Antenna List EMF and select the required antenna from the pop-up window.
-Based on the antenna list you selected, you need to check the Axis mode and do the following: - When selecting G700050381 (Isotropic E-Field) Antenna and Axis to Auto, the Current on the measurement screen indicates as x, y, or z automatically and the Isotropic EMF Power is measured' - When selecting Yagi antenna (Log Periodic Broadband) and Axis to Auto, the Current on the measurement screen indicates YAGI and the EMF Power is measured.
+Based on the antenna list you selected, you need to check the Axis mode and do the following: - When selecting G700050381 (Isotropic E-Field) Antenna and Axis to Auto, the Current on the measurement screen indicates as x, y, or z automatically and the Isotropic EMF Power is measured. - When selecting Yagi antenna (Log Periodic Broadband) and Axis to Auto, the Current on the measurement screen indicates YAGI and the EMF Power is measured - When tapping Custom > Configuration icon, an Antenna List Editor window appears and you can customize Frequency and Antenna Factor.
+You can add up to 500 customized antennas.